jaesu968/shopping-list/README.md

 Challenges:
 - Making sure views and components line with backend was difficult.
 - However, we overcame this by making sure fields in the schema match what is happening in the front-end vue app fields.
+To Start The Server:
+- Navigate to src and then server1 and run the command: npm run start

 ## Environment files